jactor-rises/jactor-web/README.md

 * `User` (with `Person` and `Address`) is fully integrated with communications from `jactor-web`, which use `jactor-model` and `jactor-persistence-orm` (through `jactor-facade`).
   * Note!
 Not all services for a `User` on `jactor-persistence-orm` is used.

- @@
- *0 Persistence in `jactor-persistence-orm` is not satisfactory dealing with identifications.
+Persistence in `jactor-persistence-orm` is not satisfactory dealing with identifications.
 There is therefore [an issue](https://github.com/jactor-rises/jactor-rises/issues/1) (help wanted) created for solving a potential "buggy" solution.

 ### Architecture Summary ###

 There are three microservices in this architecture which all handles all of the technical infrastructure needed for performing the business logic in jactor:

-* `jactor-web` handles all user interaction
+* `jactor-web` handles all user interaction and use microservice `jactor-facade`
+* `jactor-facade` is the microservice with the business logic and will use `jactor-persostence-orm`
 * `jactor-persistence-orm` handles persistence of the data
-* `jactor-facade` is the business logic and handles all communication between the microservices

 ### Some technologies used on jactor-rises ###